-The US Department of Education processes your FAFSA application that determines an Expected Family Contribution (EFC).
-The EFC determines the Federal Pell Grant eligibility and Subsidized Loan eligibility.
+The US Department of Education processes your FAFSA® application that determines a Student Aid Index (SAI).
+The SAI determines the Federal Pell Grant, FSEOG and Subsidized Loan eligibility.
 In addition, the student's need determines the Direct Unsubsidized Loan.

-2022/2023 Cost of Attendance
+2024 - 2025 Cost of Attendance